 The VIX6M style results are available in a spreadsheet that includes:

-- Composite VIX6M that includes my VIX6M style calculations merged with Cboe data (giving Cboe data priority) starting January 1990 ending March 20th, 2020.
+- Composite VIX6M that includes my VIX6M style calculations merged with Cboe data (giving Cboe data priority) starting January 1990.
+The indexes are updated through at least April 2023 (see this table for specific dates).
 My data is the day end close (4 pm ET) value only.

 - The Cboe’s VIX data starting on January 2nd, 1990

 - My stand-alone VIX6M style calculations from January 2nd, 1990 through February 26th, 2010 (I computed 2 years of data where Cboe data was already available to validate my calculations)